swiftkube/model/README.md

 ### Builders

 From the above example it is clear, that a certain knowledge of all the subtypes and their API groups is required, in order to comose a complete manifest.
 Furthermore, Swift doesn't allow arbitrary arguments order.

 For this purpose `SwiftkubeModel` provides simple closure-based builder functions for convenience.
 All these functions reside under the `sk` namespace.

 > :warning: The syntax is not yet finalized and can break many times before v1.0.0 ships.
-This can also be replaced with Function/Result Builders, which is currently a WIP.
+This can also be replaced
+> with Function/Result Builders, which is currently a WIP.

-> :warning: `SwiftkubeModel` currently provides conveniece builders only for the most common Kubernetes objects.
+> :warning: `SwiftkubeModel` currently provides convenience builders only for the most common Kubernetes objects.

 The above example would look like this: